shawnLeeZX/emacs.d/README.md

 process in Lisp modes.
 Call `run-skewer` to start server in the brower to enable its functionalities.

+## IDE for Octave.

+Octave has support for emacs.

+TODO: `run-octave` stuck called.

 ## Utilities

 A bunch of utilities for ease of usage is added in